kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 It's that second pass where I get to put a name to a piece of logic.
 Where I get to say _what_ rather than _how_.
 Where the readability of code improves dramatically.
 This is among the most basic ways we can improve code.

 Take a moment to look at your own code--especially in the "higher" areas of your stack where the semantics really _should_ be more human-readable.
-You might be surprised how many bits of logic are sprinkled about that could be wrapped up into a meaningful name.
+You might be surprised how many bits of messy logic are sprinkled about that could be wrapped up into a meaningful name.

 * * *

-There are situations where logic that's seemingly full of good names can also be improved by taking things a step further.
+Logic bits don't always have to look overly technical to benefit from a name.

-I also look for bits of business logic using only the properties of a single object outside of its class definition.
-There's usually an easy way to name that piece of logic and push it _back_ into the class definition.
+You may see business logic using the already well-named properties of an object.
+Even in these cases, there's usually a way to name that piece of logic and push it _back_ into the class definition.

-The object, in turn, gets more powerful and self-sufficient.
-Done repeatedly, your objects start to _do_ a lot more than they once did.
-It helps prevent repeated code, and makes those objects more useful to any other code interacting with them down the road.

-In this example, I have a `Person` class that houses some basic information used throughout my codebase.
+For instance, I have a `Person` class that houses some basic information used throughout my codebase.

 ```C#
 public class Person